samvaughan/sami-emission-line-database/README.md

 ## Using the database to get the data

-Once you have access to `SAMI_spaxel_data.db`, one way to interact with it is as follows:
+Once you have access to `SAMI_spaxel_data.db`, you can interact with it like any other SQL database.
+If you use `python` and the `pandas` package, one way to interact with it is as follows:

 ```python
 import sqlite3